 Blood coagulation tests may also be done to make sure the blood is clotting properly.

 Bone marrow aspiration and biopsy: Bone marrow samples are obtained by bone marrow aspiration and biopsy – tests usually done at the same time.
 The samples are usually taken from the back of the pelvic (hip) bone, although in some cases they may be taken from the sternum (breastbone) or other bones.

 In bone marrow aspiration, you lie on a table (either on your side or on your belly).
 After cleaning the skin over the hip, the doctor numbs the skin and the surface of the bone by injecting a local anesthetic, which may cause a brief stinging or burning sensation.
 A thin, hollow needle is then inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow.
 Even with the anesthetic, most patients still have some brief pain when the marrow is removed.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
-The biopsy may also briefly cause some pain.
+With local anesthetic, most patients just feel some pressure and tugging from the biopsy, but a few may feel a brief pain.
 Once the biopsy is done, pressure will be applied to the site to help prevent bleeding.